eshantdasBuzzboard/SocialPostModell/readme.md

 The Social Post Model provides developers with a simple interface to validate and update social media post content using AI.
 The system includes comprehensive guardrails to ensure content updates meet brand guidelines and social media best practices before processing.

+> **Note:** This repository may contain other directories such as `templates` and `app`.
+Please ignore those directories.
+The AI models and core functionality are located exclusively in the `social_post_model` directory.

 ## Features

 - **Guardrails Validation**: Automated checks to ensure content updates comply with brand guidelines and social media standards